fabkrum/web-performance-resources/crux-page-data.md

 ## Generate your free CrUX API Key

-To be able to use the CrUX API you have to generate a key first:
+To be able to use the CrUX API, you have to generate a key first:

 ### Open the website